thegrumpys/odop/docs/Help/htt.md

 ___

 **Responsive software design**
-Developed as a "responsive" web app, the ODOP software will change its screen layout and input behavior in response to the capabilities of the user's device.
+As a "responsive" web app, the ODOP software will change its screen layout and input behavior in response to the capabilities of the user's device.
-Specifically, as available screen width diminishes, sections on the right of the main page will reposition to the bottom of the page.
+Specifically, as available screen width diminishes, sections on the right of the Advanced View main page will reposition to the bottom of the page.
-This means that more vertical scrolling will be required but font sizes will remain legible, even on a smartphone.
+This means that more vertical scrolling will be required but font sizes will remain legible, even on a small screen device such as a smartphone.
-Note that while operation on a smartphone may be possible, the scrolling necessary to accommodate screen size limitations may impact productivity.
+Note that while operation on a small screen device may be possible, the scrolling necessary to accommodate screen size limitations may impact productivity.
+For that reason,
-Similarly, while it is possible to use the ODOP app from a mobile device, establishing initial impressions with a full size monitor, keyboard and mouse is recommended.
+establishing initial impressions with a full size monitor, keyboard and mouse is recommended.

 ___